Advanced Gmail Tips to help You Manage Email like a Pro

 OK.
-Now you have an organised inbox - but what other hacks can help you bring your email usage to the next level?
+Now you have an organized inbox - but what other hacks can help you bring your email usage to the next level?
 Here are some extra tips and tools that you can apply to your Gmail account.

-1. Canned Answers
+Gmail tips #1: Canned Answers

 This feature can be very useful when you need to write a lot of emails but don’t want to use an email automation tool.
 You can create templates in your Gmail account and use them later by typing in a keyword.

 You can setup the feature like this: